Microsoft Teams add-on licenses

 - Check to see if the Teams Phone with Calling Plan bundle license is available in your region.

-Buy an E1/E3, A1/A3, or G1/G3 plan, add Teams Phone Standard licenses, and choose a Microsoft standalone calling plan or third-party PSTN carrier.
+Buy a Teams Essentials with AAD, E1/E3, A1/A3, F1/F3, or G1/G3 plan, buy Teams Phone Standard licenses, and buy a Microsoft standalone calling plan or choose a third-party PSTN carrier.

-Buy an E5/A5/G5 plan and add Microsoft Calling Plans or connect to a third-party PSTN connectivity provider.
+Buy an E5/A5/G5 plan and buy Microsoft Calling Plans or connect to a third-party PSTN connectivity provider.

-- The Microsoft 365 E5, A5, and G5 plans include Teams Phone System, but organizations still need to choose a PSTN connectivity option.
+- Most Microsoft 365 E5, A5, and G5 plans include Teams Phone System, but organizations still need to choose a PSTN connectivity option.

 Here's a summary of which Microsoft voice and calling licenses to purchase, based on Microsoft 365 plan: